fisodd/www-fisodd-com/content/demo/tufte.rst

 .. code:: ReST

    .. figure:: Minard.png
-      :alt: Figurative map of the successive losses of the French Army in the Russian campaign, 1812-1813
+      :alt: Figurative map of the successive losses ...
       :class: fullwidth

       Figurative map of the successive losses of the French Army ...